Governance

 The Committee of the Board

-The Committee of the Board, which is independent of the TLT, is elected by the partners for a four-year term.
+The Committee of the Board, which is independent of the Territory Leadership Team, is elected by the partners for a four-year term.
 The Committee of the Board meets at least four times each year and meetings are attended by the Managing Partner, as an ex officio member.

 Partner